 What is the purpose of Street Art?

 As we said, Street Art is displayed in public on surrounding buildings, streets, trains, buses, and other public surfaces.
 Some define street art also as a form of guerrilla art.
 This is because street art is often created to make political statements or raise awareness on specific social issues.

 In other instances, street art's purpose is simply to bring beauty to the viewers, for example, by embellishing buildings.

 What are the types of Street Art?

 Street art usually uses a wider range of tools than graffiti, and it also comprehends more media.
-In fact, street art can be in the form of murals, mosaics, posters, stickers, stencils, mosaics, video projections, sculptures, and even video projections, which are becoming more and more popular.
+In fact, street art can be in the form of murals, mosaics, posters, stickers, stencils, sculptures, and even video projections, which are becoming more and more popular.
 You can see an example of video projection street art below.

 Is Street Art legal?

 Yes, Street Art is legal!
 This is the biggest and most important difference between Street Art and Graffiti, which is one of the main reasons that makes Street Art more mainstream.

 In fact, to be called street art, the street artist should have received authorization from the owner of the building or the place.

 Often, street artists are hired and paid to create their artwork on buildings.
 It also happens that street artists create and sell their artworks, and do shows within art galleries, like regular artists.